panicinc/burnside/README.md

 Bug Reporting
 -------------

 Burnside is an unsupported, unofficial Panic product.
-But, if you can't contribute directly, please file bugs as https://hive.panic.com in the Burnside project.
-You have to register first, via the Register link in the upper-right hand corner.
+But, if you can't contribute directly, please file bugs at https://hive.panic.com in the Burnside project.
+You have to register first, via the [Register](https://hive.panic.com/account/register) link in the upper-right hand corner.